 Dive Rottnest with Dive Ski Surf

-Explore the pristine waters of Rottnest Island with Dive Ski Surf and marvel at the spectacular sea-life and aquatic landscape of Perth's top diving destination.
+Explore the pristine waters off Rottnest Island with Dive Ski Surf and marvel at the spectacular sea-life, aquatic landscape and limestone structures of Perth's top diving destination.

-The Rottnest dive charters are the best way to experience the island.
-Home to an abundance of marine life, coral reefs and limestone caverns/ swim throughs to explore.
+Our Rottnest charters are the best way to experience diving off the island which is home to an abundance of marine life, coral reefs, limestone caverns and giant swim through's.

 * Other days are available for specialty dives (Night Dives & Shark Cave) Please inquire for more details.